Our commitment and philosophy

 Who do we disclose personal information to?

 We may share your information with other members of the 350.org Australia network but only for the purpose of specific campaigns where you have agreed for your information to be passed on.
-Occasionally we may make our mailing list available to like-minded organisations when we are working together on a specific 350.org Australia campaign initiative.
+Occasionally we may make our mailing list available to partner organisations when we are working together on a specific 350.org Australia campaign initiative.

 Where is the information held?